-- (2) The responsible operator of a taxi licence must ensure that a vehicle is not operated as a taxi under the authority of the licence if the taximeter installed in the vehicle - - (a) has not been sealed by an authorised meter adjuster with a tamperproof seal; or - (b) is capable of being reprogrammed without breaking the tamperproof seal and the taximeter does not have an electronic seal applied to it.
+- (2) The responsible operator of a taxi licence must ensure that a vehicle is not operated as a taxi under the authority of the licence if the taximeter installed in the vehicle - (a) has not been sealed by an authorised meter adjuster with a tamperproof seal; or - (b) is capable of being reprogrammed without breaking the tamperproof seal and the taximeter does not have an electronic seal applied to it.

-(3) A person must not operate a taxi if the taximeter installed in the taxi - r.
-21 Part 3 - Taxi Vehicles and Equipment (a) has not been sealed with a tamperproof seal; or (b) has a tamperproof seal applied to the taximeter that the driver knows was not applied by an authorised meter adjuster.
-Penalty: Fine not exceeding 10 penalty units.
+- (3) A person must not operate a taxi if the taximeter installed in the taxi - (a) has not been sealed with a tamperproof seal; or - (b) has a tamperproof seal applied to the taximeter that the driver knows was not applied by an authorised meter adjuster.

 (4) Subregulation (3) does not apply if a person is operating a taxi that is displaying a not-for-hire sign in accordance with regulation 33.

-21. 21.
-Requirement for taximeter to be installed in taxis (1) The responsible operator of a taxi licence must ensure that the vehicle that is being operated as a taxi under the authority of the licence is fitted with a taximeter that complies with these regulations.
-Penalty: Fine not exceeding 10 penalty units.
-(2) The driver of a taxi must not operate the taxi -
+21. Requirement for taximeter to be installed in taxis

+(1) The responsible operator of a taxi licence must ensure that the vehicle that is being operated as a taxi under the authority of the licence is fitted with a taximeter that complies with these regulations.

-- unless the taxi is fitted with a taximeter; (a) or - if the driver knows, or reasonably ought (b) to know, that the taximeter installed in the taxi is not calculating and displaying the relevant fares for the taxi; or - (c) if a seal is broken on the taximeter.
+- (2) The driver of a taxi must not operate the taxi - (a) unless the taxi is fitted with a taximeter; or - (b) if the driver knows, or reasonably ought to know, that the taximeter installed in the taxi is not calculating and displaying the relevant fares for the taxi; or - (c) if a seal is broken on the taximeter.